pip-services/pip-services-docs/content/en/net/commons/data/string_value_map.md

 > `public` object GetAsObject()

-- **returns**: object - the element value or value of the map when key is not defined.
+- **returns**: object - element value or value of the map when key is not defined.

 #### GetAsString